dakasiiii/R-Exercise/README.md

 # R Exercise
- This are my answers to my Soc Sci 103: Statistics for the Social Science course exercise
+ This are the exercises I made to practice what I learned in my Soc Sci 103: Statistics for Social Sciences course